ultraJeff/containers-and-ocp-workshop/container-tools.md

 ### Remotely Inspecting Images

 First, lets start with the use case that kicked off the Skopeo project.
 Sometimes, it's really convenient to inspect an image remotely before pulling it down to the local cache.
-This allows us to inspect the meta-data of the image and see if we really want to use it, without synchronizing it to the local image cache:
+This allows us to inspect the metadata of the image and see if we really want to use it, without synchronizing it to the local image cache:

 ```
 skopeo inspect docker://registry.fedoraproject.org/fedora
 ```

-We can easily see the "Architecture" and "Os" meta-data which tells us a lot about the image.
+We can easily see the "Architecture" and "Os" metadata which tells us a lot about the image.
 We can also see the labels, which are consumed by most container engines, and passed to the runtime to be constructed as environment variables.
-By comparison, here's how to see this meta-data in a running container:
+By comparison, here's how to see this metadata in a running container:

 ```
-podman run --name meta-data-container -id registry.fedoraproject.org/fedora bash
+podman run --name metadata-container -id registry.fedoraproject.org/fedora bash
-podman inspect meta-data-container
+podman inspect metadata-container
 ```

 ### Pulling Images